ps - report process status

 The initial environment of the process.

-Only comm and args are allowed to contain blank characters; all others, including the Oracle Solaris implementation variables, are not.
+Only comm, args, lname, and env are allowed to contain blank characters; all others, including the Oracle Solaris implementation variables, are not.

 The following table specifies the default header to be used in the POSIX locale corresponding to each format specifier.